ESCAP-SD/ESCAP_RAP_class/docs/README.md

-# Documention for the Reproducible Analytic Pipelines class held by ESCAP
+# Documentation for the Reproducible Analytic Pipelines class held by ESCAP